prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 ---
 # Software Design: The Art of Simplicity

 In 1998, Edward de Bono published *Simplicity*, a compelling treatise on the deliberate pursuit of simplification across all domains of human endeavor.
-His central thesisâ€”that simplicity is not discovered but designedâ€”resonates powerfully with modern software engineering, where complexity has become the primary adversary of maintainability, scalability, and reliability.
+His central thesis is that simplicity is not discovered but designed.
+It resonates powerfully with modern software engineering, where complexity has become the primary adversary of maintainability, scalability, and reliability.

 As distributed systems, enterprise integration patterns, and agentic AI architectures proliferate across the industry, the imperative for simplicity has never been more urgent.
 This essay synthesizes de Bono's ten rules of simplicity with contemporary software design patterns to articulate a coherent philosophy for building systems that are both sophisticated and comprehensible.